acquia/blt/readme/frontend.md

 ### Setup

 During the execution of `blt setup`, BLT will execute `command-hooks.frontend-reqs.command`.
 This hook is intended to provide an opportunity to install the tools required for your frontend build process.
-For instance, you may use this hook to install dependencies via NPM or Bower.
-E.g.,
+For instance, you may use this hook to install dependencies via NPM or Bower, e.g.,

     command-hooks:
       frontend-reqs: